College financial planning ultimately comes down to figuring out how you’re going to pay for college. Typically this is the responsibility of parents.

 Most families would prefer to avoid loans, but sometimes they’re the most reasonable way to fill gaps in a realistic college budget.

-They end up paying more than necessary and borrowing needlessly.
+If you don’t use loans wisely, you can end up paying more than necessary and borrowing needlessly.

-A good plan will help you understand the real cost of college, how much your family needs to pay, and the amount of loans that might be reasonable.
+A good financial plan will help you understand the real cost of college, how much your family needs to pay, and the amount of loans that might be reasonable.

 It can also identify opportunities to get the same quality of education at a lower cost, or save money while your student attends the school of their dreams.